PowerShellEmpire/PowerTools/README.md

     Invoke-FindLocalAdminAccess     -   finds machines on the domain that the current user has local admin access to
-    Invoke-UserFieldSearch          -   searches a user field for a particular term Invoke-FindVulnSystems          -   finds systems likely vulnerable to MS08-067 Invoke-HostEnum                 -   run all available enumeration checks on a single host Invoke-EnumerateLocalAdmins     -   enumerates members of the local Administrators groups across all
+    Invoke-UserFieldSearch          -   searches a user field for a particular term Invoke-ComputerFieldSearch      -   searches a computer field for a particular term Invoke-FindVulnSystems          -   finds systems likely vulnerable to MS08-067 Invoke-HostEnum                 -   run all available enumeration checks on a single host Invoke-EnumerateLocalAdmins     -   enumerates members of the local Administrators groups across all